viplavdhande91/CSharpLearningRepo/README.md

 ##### IEnumerable interface also works with database calls expression less efficiently.

-1.
+2.
-##### IEnumerable interface also works with in memory collection calls expression more efficiently.
+##### IEnumerable interface also works with in-memory collection calls expression more efficiently.

 # C# IQueryable